 On July 1992 the HAF Museum was formally established by the Supreme Air Council, positioned within the Dekeleia Air Base and administratively subsumed under the HAFGS.

-Since October 2006 the museum is administratively under the Hellenic Air Force Air Training Command.
+On October 2006 the museum was administratively under the Hellenic Air Force Air Training Command.

 Fields of Interest